y1lichen/scs-sdk-plugin/update.md

 # Update log

+## Rev 10 Update 3 (Game Version 1.36, small Shared Memory changes)

+update to SDK Version 1.11

+- Added PlannedDistanceKm value (Unsigned Integer Value)
+- **Note to the shared Memory:** zone 2 is modified (Unsigned Integer, Config Values). -> One new value was added (plannedDistanceKm).
+The following unsigned integer values has so a new offset.
+Other Zones shouldn't change.

 ## Rev 10 Update 2

 - Add refuel event (based on last fuel value and current fuel value).